Cyber-Astro-Telescope/Tutorials/README.md

 | ------------- | ------------- | ------------- | ------------- |------------- |
 | ... | ... | ... |...| ... |

-### Create particle visualization with Python scripting in Blender
+### Create particle visualization with Python scripting in Blender (Get Familiar with Blender Scripting)

 This is suitable for people who are used to python programming experience but are overwhelmed by the thousands buttons in 3D softwares.